polyglotDataNerd/poly-campiagnzero-piplines/README.md

 Summary
 -

-[Campaign Zero](https://www.joincampaignzero.org/) is a non-profit organization that is informed by data, research and human rights principles to drive in policy specifically the way police serve our communities.
+[Campaign Zero](https://www.joincampaignzero.org/) is a non-profit organization that is informed by data, research and human rights principles to drive policy specifically the way police serve our communities.
 While this is a high-level synopsis of what there mission statement is, please click on the link above to get full context of the great work they are doing.

 **Requirements and Dependencies**

 A list of requirements to successfully run these pipelines.

 1. Domain and Infrastructure: These pipelines are specifically written for the AWS Cloud Domain.
-The main collection data store where all the raw disparate data sources will live will be in [AWS S3](https://aws.amazon.com/products/storage/data-lake-storage/).
+The main collection data store where all the raw disparate data sources will live in [AWS S3](https://aws.amazon.com/products/storage/data-lake-storage/).

 2. Application Dependencies:
     * [AWS S3](https://aws.amazon.com/s3/): The data store